-Our primary strategy for our contract services business is to leverage our research and development group to provide contract research, prototyping, systems integration and technical services to numerous branches of the U.S. Federal government, network service providers and other OEM partners.
+Our primary strategy for our contract services business will be to leverage our research and development team to provide contract research, prototyping, systems integration and technical services to numerous branches of the U.S. Federal government, network service providers and other original equipment manufacturer, or "OEM," partners.
 Our team is staffed with nationally accredited scientists who have experience with research and development projects concerning industry-wide security solutions as well as national security.
-We intend to provide these contract services to assist the research and development efforts of our corporate and OEM developers by providing outsourced research, deployment and testing services designed to secure and simplify networks.